 That sounds pretty good.
 What are the biggest challenges?

 It's not a perfect system.
-You do have to teach the same library lesson plans three weeks in a row, and sometimes things come up in the other stations that you have to deal with.
+You do have to teach the same library lesson plans three weeks in a row.
+Plus sometimes things come up in the other stations that you have to deal with.
 My rule is, "Ask three before me."
 If you ask three classmates for help and they don't know the answer, then you can ask me.

 I don't have many behavior problems in stations.
 Be sure to keep mischief makers separated as much as possible.
 I use the Group Maker from the Super Teacher Tools website to randomly create my groups.
 Sometimes you have to switch a few students around, but it's a real time saver once you get the classes typed in and saved.

-If you have to squeeze book checkout into your weekly class time, stations will be even more of a challenge (if you have a limited time period).
+If you have to squeeze book checkout into your weekly class time, stations will be even more of a challenge.
 I think you'll find it's worth it in the long run, though, once you get your procedures in place.
 Try to automate checkout as much as possible, especially if you don't have an assistant, like me.
-Make barcode cards for each student to avoid typing their names in.
-If you have to, make one station the "checkout station" and work with those students until they get the hang of it.
+Make barcode cards for each student.
+This will help you avoid typing their names in.
+If you have to, make one station the "checkout station."
+Then work with those students until they get the hang of it.

-The bottom line is this: you can only do the best you can do with the time and resources you are given to work with.
-I always try to keep this in mind when I find myself getting frustrated with circumstantial problems.
+The bottom line is this: you can only do the best you can do with the time and resources you have.
+I always try to keep this in mind when I find myself getting frustrated.

 That doesn't sound so bad.
 What are the benefits?

-As I discussed with someone on Facebook earlier this week, we don't always have to come up with the latest and greatest innovative activity to convince our students that library class is awesome.
+We don't always have to come up with the latest and greatest innovative activity to convince our students that library class is awesome.
 The truth is, kids really don't want a dog and pony show every time they walk through the doors.
 They'll tell you they do, but it's really not true.
 Kids need rules and structure.
-The beauty of what we do in the library is that we can change around the activities within the confines of that structure and it seems like something cool and fun, even though it's really not that groundbreaking to us.
+The beauty of what we do in the library is that we can change around the activities within the confines of that structure.
+It still seems like something cool and fun, even though it's really not that groundbreaking to us.

-I love library stations because the kids are working, but they're doing it in small groups and they do more group teaching than teacher led activities.
+I love library stations because the kids are working, but they're doing it in small groups.
+They do more group teaching than teacher led activities.
 It gives them different and exciting activities to do each week, but you won't feel like you always have to put on a show.

 If you're following my library lesson plans, I have stations already set up for you.
 Each month, I do a station overview in Week 1, then Weeks 2, 3, and 4 are the individual stations.
 I do my plans this way so they'll work if you want to use stations, but they'll also work if you prefer to teach the whole group.
-I'll probably switch it up a little in November and December, since they'll be short months because of the holidays.
+I sometimes switch it up a little in November and December, since they're short months because of the holidays.